openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 CEN/CEN+ are [TRIGGER channels](https://www.openhab.org/docs/configuration/rules-dsl.html#channel-based-triggers]): they handle events and do not have a state.

 A powerful feature is to be able to assign CEN or CEN+ commands to your physical wall switches and use the events they generate to trigger rules in openHAB: this way openHAB becomes a very powerful scenario manager activated by physical BTicino switches.
-See [openwebnet.rules](#openwebnet-rules) for an example on how to define rules that trigger on CEN/CEN+ push buttons events.
+See [openwebnet.rules](#openwebnet-rules) for an example on how to define rules that trigger on CEN/CEN+ buttons events.

 It's also possible to send *virtual pressure* events on the BUS, for example to enable the activation of MH202 scenarios from openHAB.
 See [openwebnet.sitemap](#openwebnet-sitemap) & [openwebnet.rules](#openwebnet-rules) sections for an example on how to use the `virtualPress` action connected to a pushbutton on a sitemap.